 - Regional population will increase 25% by 2030, gaining 1.4 million residents

-Cobb County, containing Marietta City, is the 5th best school district in Atlanta.
+Cobb County, containing Marietta City, is the ninth best school district in Atlanta.
 However, the northwest is known more for activities such as sports, camping, and whitewater rafting.
-With the Georgia Dome and Georgia Tech, investing in the northwest remains promising.
+With the Mercedes-Benz Stadium and Georgia Tech, investing in the northwest remains promising.

-- Georgia Dome- home to the NFL Falcons
+- Mercedes-Benz Stadium, home to the NFL’s Atlanta Falcons

-- Georgia Institute of Technology- public research university, ranked #7 best public university by U.S. News & World Report
+- Georgia Institute of Technology - public research university, ranked #5 best public university and #4 most innovative school by U.S. News & World Report

-- College Football Hall of Fame- ½ mile from Georgia Dome
+- College Football Hall of Fame - 1 mile from Mercedes-Benz Stadium

-- Georgia Aquarium- one of the world’s largest aquariums, downtown Atlanta
+- Georgia Aquarium - one of the world’s largest aquariums, located in downtown Atlanta

 - Six Flags Over Georgia

 The northeast has fantastic schools and great entertainment.
 According to Niche, the top 3 best school districts are in the northeast.
-Ranked #1 is Buford City, with Forsyth County being #3.
-Both these districts lie outside the 285 perimeter.
-The 2nd best school district is within the 285 perimeter.
-However, living in Decatur City is also more expensive than both Buford and Forsyth because it is closer to downtown Atlanta.
-A popular place to invest is in Gwinnet County, which falls 6th on the list of best school districts in Atlanta.
+Ranked in the #1 and #2 spots, are Buford City and Forsyth County, respectively..
+Both of these districts lie outside the 285 perimeter.
+The third best school district is within the 285 perimeter.
+However, living in Decatur City is also more expensive than both Buford and Forsyth because it’s closer to downtown Atlanta.
+A popular place to invest is in Gwinnet County, which falls 10th on the list of best school districts in Atlanta.

-- Emory University- ranked 20th in National Universities
+- Emory University - ranked 21st in National Universities

-- Georgia State University- D1 research school downtown
+- Georgia State University - D1 research school in downtown

-- Atlanta Botanical Garden- midtown with 30 acres
+- Atlanta Botanical Garden - in the heart of midtown on 30 acres

-- Stone Mountain Park- scenic park 20 miles from downtown, golf & lodging
+- Stone Mountain Park - scenic park 20 miles from downtown, includes golf and lodging

 - Mall of Georgia